cdp-mapsync/geosync-help/content/geosync-app/refresh-map-and-or-clear-cache-data.md

 ---
+title: Refresh map and / or clear cache data
 _template: new_doc
-title: "Refresh map and / or clear cache data"
 ---

 If features are not appearing as expected or the map needs to be refreshed, do the following: